Supply Chain Management: How to use Patents for Risk Mitigation and strategic negotiations?

 - Your supplier/vendor has considerable filing, but not by NPEs, competitors, and corporate patent asserters (Strength)

-- Neither your supplier nor its competition and other corporate asserters have filed enough patents.
+- Neither your supplier nor its competition and other corporate asserters has filed enough patents.
 This could be an upcoming potential tech area to explore for them and maybe one of their products/services is using/use it ( Opportunity)

 - You have filed patents that a product/service of your supplier or its competitor is using.
 (Overlap)